Symmetry and topology of hyperbolic Haldane models: Introduction

-In this work, we generalize the seminal tight-binding Haldane model defined on the $\{6,3\}$ honeycomb lattice~\cite{Haldane:1988} to a variety of regular \{$p,q$\} hyperbolic lattices.
+In this work, we investigate the interplay of symmetry and topology in tight-binding models on hyperbolic lattices.
+Particular attention is given to generalizations of the seminal Haldane model, originally defined on the $\{6,3\}$ honeycomb lattice~\cite{Haldane:1988}, to a variety of regular \{$p,q$\} hyperbolic lattices.
 Here, the Schl\"{a}fli symbol $\{p,q\}$ stands for a tessellation of the 2D plane by regular $p$-sided polygons (or ``tiles'') with $q$ of them meeting at each vertex.
 For $(p-2)(q-2)=4$, this comprises a tessellation of the Euclidean plane, whereas in the infinite number of cases with $(p-2)(q-2)>4$, we have a tessellation of the hyperbolic plane with constant negative curvature.
 The original Haldane model transforms the ground state of the non-interacting tight-binding model for graphene from a semimetal to a Chern insulator by introducing complex-valued second-neighbor hopping amplitudes $t_2\, e^{\pm \imi \phi}$, where $\pm\phi$ correspond to alternating magnetic fluxes through parts of the tiles, in addition to a sublattice mass $m$ which trivializes the Chern insulator for large $m$~\cite{Semenoff1984, Haldane:1988}.
 Analogously, on a general \{$p,q$\} lattice, complex-valued Haldane hoppings can be consistently assigned to all second-neighbor pairs, and the sublattice mass can be realized by staggered on-site potentials $\pm m$ if the lattice is bipartite (i.e., if it has an even value of $p$).